FreemanLX/IntegrateOS/README.md

 Bugs:\
-       1. A problem not showing the progress during the conversion.\
+       1. A problem not showing the progress during the conversion
-       2. After you leave the Settings page, and enter again the theme will no change.\
-       3. After you click X, on the program, the program will not quit completly.\
-       4. No message appears if you want to click X.